OpenMDAO/OpenMDAO-Framework/docs/dev-guide/intro.rst

 ________________________________

 After you've created your branch, run ``python go-openmdao-dev.py`` from the top directory of your branch to set up your development environment.
+The script will check the version of Python you are running.
+You must be running a version greater than or equal to 2.6 but less than 3.0.
+(To find out which Python version you are running, type ``python --version``.)

 .. note:: On Windows, you need to run the installer from a command window that has the Visual Studio environment variables set.
 The easiest way to do this is to